poroping/terraform-provider-fortios/docs/data-sources/system_global.md

 * `honor_df` - Enable/disable honoring of Don't-Fragment (DF) flag.
 * `hostname` - FortiGate unit's hostname.
 Most models will truncate names longer than 24 characters.
 Some models support hostnames up to 35 characters.
 * `igmp_state_limit` - Maximum number of IGMP memberships (96 - 64000, default = 3200).
+* `internet_service_database` - Configure which Internet Service database size to download from FortiGuard and use.
 * `interval` - Dead gateway detection interval.
 * `ip_src_port_range` - IP source port range used for traffic originating from the FortiGate unit.
 * `ips_affinity` - Affinity setting for IPS (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx; allowed CPUs must be less than total number of IPS engine daemons).